shotover/shotover-proxy/docs/src/dev-docs/setting-up-macos.md

 sudo brew services start chipmk/tap/docker-mac-net-connect
 ```

+You may need to enable the option `Settings > Advanced > Allow the default Docker socket to be used (requires password)` in Docker Desktop, and restart Docker Desktop, for `docker-mac-net-connect` to work.

 Make sure that docker desktop is running when you run the tests.

 To continue running tests after a reboot, you will need to rerun: